 Grilled lobster is best cooked fresh, as seafood generally doesn’t reheat very well.
 However, you can butterfly the lobster tails in advance and wrap in plastic before refrigerating, to prevent drying out.

-What To Serve With Grilled Lobster
+What To Serve With Grilled Lobster Tail

 This easy grilled lobster tail recipe needs a few sides, here are some to try:

-Grilled Lobster Tail Recipe
+Grilled Lobster Tail (Fast & Easy!)

 Like this video?
-Subscribe to my YouTube cooking channel for healthy recipes weekly!
-(Click the bell icon to be notified when I post a new video.)
+Subscribe to my YouTube cooking channel for healthy recipes!

 Tap on the times in the instructions below to start a kitchen timer while you cook.